-Friends of Casco Bay is monitoring the situation at Willard Beach in South Portland, where an oil sheen was reported August 24th.
+Friends of Casco Bay has been monitoring the situation at Willard Beach in South Portland, where an oil sheen was reported August 24th.

 Update as of August 26, 2021 at 3:00 PM: